mpickworth/osm2xp/README.md

 ## Nearest plans

-* Generate cooling towers - using objects, like it's done for chimneys
-* Multipolygon (e.g. poly with holes) support for forests & buildings - partially done
+* Multipolygon (e.g. poly with holes) support for forests & buildings - partially done, but dont support cutting multipolys and complex cases
 * More options in the GUI
-* Make more facade categories - add garage and tank/gasometer facade types
+* Better default facade set